rmcanany/SolidEdgeHousekeeper/README.md

 #### 5. Update

-The update button processes the file sources in the list.
-If a change is made to the sources and/or a file filter (see next), an update is required.
+The update button populates the file list from the File Sources and Filters.
+If any Sources are added or removed, or a change is made to a Filter (see next), an update is required.

+#### 6. File Type

+You can limit the search to return only selected types of Solid Edge files.
+To do so, check/uncheck the appropriate File Type icon.

 ### Filtering